soapdog/firefoxos-sample-app-image-uploader/README.md

 Implementation
 ==============

-## index.html and app.js
+## index.html, share.html and app.js
-Those files have the application that the user can launch and use the **Pick Image and Upload** button to select an image from some source and upload it to imgur.com
+Those files have the application that the user can launch and use the **Pick Image and Upload** button to select an image from some source and upload it to imgur.com.
+The share.html file is a copy of index.html that is loaded when the user uses the share activity to send an image from some app to the uploader app.
+We use this second file because if we use index.html as our activity handler page and the app is already open, it will simply switch to the app without loading the stuff.

-## share.html and share.js
-These files are responsible for uploading an image that was shared with an activity of type **share** such as when the user is on the gallery app and selects share on the viewed image.

 ## imgur.js
 This is a minimal imgur anonymous upload wrapper.